Glossary of Chinese Yijing terms

 河圖

-'(Yellow) River diagram' – Diagram showing the numbers 1–10 as 55 black and white dots.
+'(Yellow) River diagram' – Diagram showing the numbers 1–10 as fifty-five black and white dots.
 The black dots are the numbers of Earth, being even and yin, whereas the white dots are the numbers of Heaven, odd and yang.
 Notice that the outer numbers are 6, 7, 8, and 9 – the numbers of the four types of line arising from coin and yarrow divination (see SIXIANG and YAOSHU).
 A dragon-horse is supposed to have come out of the river bearing the diagram.
 In Han dynasty lore, the Hetu was received by Fuxi, who used it to invent the trigrams.
 Confucius appears to have heard of the Hetu (Analects 9.9), but the diagram we know today looks to have turned up in the Song dynasty (960–1279).
 The diagram is paired with the LUOSHU.
 Both Hetu and Luoshu are sometimes combined with the circular trigram arrangements.

 後天圖